top of page

 SCI Symposium

-You are cordially invited to attend the 2025 San Diego Spinal Cord Injury Symposium.
-This is an annual event that brings together researchers, clinicians, patients, caregivers and other stakeholders to discuss and disseminate cutting-edge research and clinical practice.
-The intended outcome is a three-way education among and between biomedical researchers, healthcare professionals and the patient community.
+You are cordially invited to attend the 2026 San Diego Spinal Cord Injury Symposium.
+This annual event brings together researchers, clinicians, patients, caregivers, and other stakeholders to disseminate cutting-edge research and clinical practice.
+The intended outcome is a three-way dialogue between biomedical researchers, healthcare professionals, and people with lived experience in the SCI community.

 This is a free event open to the community and a livestream option will be available for remote participants